Frequently Asked Questions

 Would you please speak to the diversity of the featured songwriters and music in this project?

 As mentioned in our Statement of Inclusion, we "welcome the voices of people of every race, religion, sexual orientation/identity, gender expression and age to create new music that is inclusive and respectful of all."
-It is our hope and intent to increase the diversity of songwriters represented and types of music in order address our mission to amplify the positive power of music to shape a more just and inclusive world.
+It is our hope and intent to increase the diversity of songwriters represented and types of music in order to address our mission to amplify the positive power of music to shape a more just and inclusive world.
 We have a limited number of financial grants available for contributors who would add this diversity.
 For more information, please contact us.

 Are you saying that one should never sing those old songs, even if they are “cleaned up”?